adrianmcli/kendricktan.github.io/posts/capsule_networks_explained.md

 ## Conclusion

-Using a novel architecture hat mimics the human vision system, Capsule Networks strives for translation equivariance instead of translation invariance, allowing it generalize to a greater degree from different view points with less training data.
+Using a novel architecture that mimics the human vision system, Capsule Networks strives for _translation equivariance_ instead of _translation invariance_, allowing it to generalize to a greater degree from different view points with less training data.

+You can check out a [barebone implementation of Capsule Network here](https://gist.github.com/kendricktan/9a776ec6322abaaf03cc9befd35508d4), which is just a cleaned up version of [gram.ai's implementaion](https://github.com/gram-ai/capsule-networks.)

 ----